WPBuffalo/30minutetheme/README.md

 TO ADD TO SLIDEDECK:
+- Disclaimer that this is a 'quick' theme
+- Theme Template Hierarchy
 - Front-Page.php
 - Remove Date/Time from Front-page.php & Page.php
 - Update Nav Menu Primary Location in its slide